Dorsey & Whitney

-Dorsey & Whitney LLP (known as Dorsey) is a law firm based in the United States with approximately 580 attorneys, located between 21 offices in the United States, Canada, Europe, and Asia as of 2023.
+Dorsey & Whitney LLP (known as Dorsey) is an international law firm based in the United States with approximately 700 attorneys and 22 offices across the United States, Canada, Europe, and Asia as of 2026.
 The firm's headquarters is in Minneapolis, Minnesota, where it was founded.
 As of 2025, Dorsey is led by managing partner Peter Nelson.
 The firm's lawyers have included several prominent public figures, including former U.S. Vice President Walter Mondale.

 History

-Dorsey was founded in 1912 by William Lancaster, a director of First National Bank of Minneapolis (now part of U.S. Bank), and David Simpson, a judge on the Minnesota Supreme Court.
+Dorsey was founded in 1912 by William Lancaster, a director of First National Bank of Minneapolis (now part of U.S. Bank), and David F. Simpson, a justice of the Minnesota Supreme Court.
 The following year, they hired James Dorsey as their first associate.
 Dorsey left the firm in the 1920s to become an investment banker, but returned to the firm a few years after the 1929 stock market crash.
 Dorsey led the firm until his death in 1959.
 The name of the firm continued to change for most of its history, until it was shortened into its current, permanent name in 1981.

 The firm has also endowed the Dorsey and Whitney Professor of Law at the University of Minnesota Law School.

+Worldwide locations

+Dorsey has offices in Anchorage, Beijing, Boise, Chicago, Dallas, Denver, Des Moines, Hong Kong, London, Minneapolis, Missoula, New York, Palo Alto, Phoenix, Salt Lake City, Seattle, Shanghai, Southern California (Costa Mesa), Toronto, Vancouver, Washington, DC, and Wilmington.